Everyday Life at Boarding School

 In Engelberg, students can indulge in a wide range of activities, including ice skating, curling, skiing, and snowboarding, as well as golf and both indoor and outdoor tennis.
 There are ample opportunities for hiking, jogging, indoor and outdoor swimming, biking, skating, and climbing on the climbing wall, or tackling via ferrata routes.

-Additionally, the local cable car operators offer our students a special discount on the season pass.
+The mountain railroads offer our students a special price on the season pass.

 Devices such as mobile phones, computers, tablets, and smartwatches are permitted in the boarding school.
 Students in Years 7-8 are required to hand in their devices during study periods and overnight, while those in Years 9-10 must do so during evening study sessions.
 Wi-Fi is provided, along with fiber-optic connections for enhanced access.